Previous: “Architectural Features and Building Styles”

 A hallmark of Gerasa’s governance was the system of euergetism—civic benefactions by wealthy citizens who funded public buildings and services in exchange for honor and prestige.
 This mechanism bridged political administration and urban development.

 Numerous inscriptions commemorate these acts of generosity.
-In the Sanctuary of Zeus, a limestone plaque records the donation of 5,000 drachmas (~$1.2 million in today’s money) each by Titus Pomponius (of the tribe Scaptia) and his wife Manneia Tertulla.
+In the Sanctuary of Zeus, a limestone plaque records the donation of 5,000 drachmas each by Titus Pomponius (of the tribe Scaptia) and his wife Manneia Tertulla.
 Another inscription from the early 1st century AD honors Démétrios, described as a “founder of the portico,” with a crown for his generous contribution to the sanctuary.

 Such benefactions were often connected to religious and civic offices.
 Démétrios, identified in one inscription as a former priest of Augustus, exemplifies how religious service, political position, and civic benefaction were intertwined in Gerasa’s elite culture.

--> Discover more about city beautification projects in my article “Architectural Features and Building Styles“
+-> Discover more about city beautification projects in our article “Architectural Features and Building Styles”

 Tribal and Familial Affiliations